 Navy fuel operators detected a fuel level discrepancy in Tank 5 on January 13, 2014.
-This tank held JP-8 aviation fuel, primarily consisting of kerosene.
-Manual measurements indicated a possible loss of fuel from the tank, and the Navy immediately transferred fuel to another tank at the facility in accordance with response procedures.
-The level discrepancy was confirmed as a release and a full inspection was conducted to determine the cause.
+This tank held JP-8 aviation fuel.
+Manual gauging indicated a possible loss of fuel from the tank, and the Navy immediately transferred fuel to another tank at the facility in accordance with response procedures.
+The level discrepancy was confirmed as a release and a full inspection was conducted.
 The inspection found that poor workmanship and oversight resulted in a tank that could no longer hold fuel.
+This has since been rectified with increased contractor attention and additional government oversight.